Top two aides to British PM May quit

-LONDON British Prime Minister Theresa May's top two aides quit on Saturday after her Conservative Party failed to win a majority in a national election.
+LONDON (Reuters) - British Prime Minister Theresa May's top two aides quit on Saturday after her Conservative Party failed to win a majority in a national election.

 Nick Timothy, May's co-chief of staff, said on the Conservative Home website that he stepped down on Friday, while the BBC reported that Fiona Hill had also quit.